About Phil Steck

 Phil serves on the Assembly’s Health, Insurance, Judiciary, Transportation, and Children and Families Committees.
 He was the only first-term Assemblyman on the Health Committee.

-Alexandra is studying neuroscience at Smith College in Northampton, Massachusetts, where she also plays on the tennis team.
-Aaron is a student at Shaker High School.
+Alexandra is studying chemistry at Smith College in Northampton, Massachusetts, where she also plays on the tennis team.
+She has been accepted to graduate school in Medicinal Chemistry.
+Aaron is a student at Schenectady County Community College studying music technology.

 Phil is the son of retired Albany Academy Athletic Director Ernest Steck and the late Hackett Middle School teacher Roselyn Steck.